Muir-Hill: Four-wheel-drive tractors

-Muir-Hill launched their 4-wheel drive tractor in 1966, using a six-cylinder Ford 101hp industrial oil engine and Ford 5000 gearbox.
+Muir-Hill launched their 4-wheel drive tractor in 1966, using a six-cylinder Ford 101 hp industrial oil engine and Ford 5000 gearbox.
 The first model was called the 101 after the horsepower.
 The company's four-wheel-drive tractors with equal sized wheels by fitting a driven front axle running from output from a sandwich plate between the gearbox and rear axle casings.
 Because of the size of the axle this meant the whole tractor was raised considerably from standard height.
 However the traction gains were considerable (as with County and Roadless tractors) and Muir-Hills have been and are used for heavy draught applications, the manufacturer claiming the 101 could more than double your productivity.
 Tractor production continued with several higher power 4WD models until Babcock sold the tractor business in 1982.

 The four wheel drive range also included a range of Jib cranes from 1966, and the MH XL-200 20ton mobile crane, and the MH Four-5000 rough terrain forklift in 1980, and a wide range of loading shovels.
 The forklift was steered by central articulation.
 The A5000 loading shovel had 4WD and 4-wheel steer as well.